-The plant is found moderate active in inhibiting Acetylcholinsterase enzyme as well as butyrylcholinesterase enzyme.
-Its total phenolic content, total flavonoid content and also its total flavanol content is not so promising, so do the reducing power of the plant.
+The plant is found moderate active in inhibiting Acetylcholinsterase enzyme.
+Its total phenolic content, total flavonoid content and also its total flavanol content is also promising, so do the reducing power of the plant.
 As it is only crude methyl extract of the plant, so further research is need to find out the most effective molecule from the mixture of molecule that is biologically active.